nucleuslabs/form-capacitor/README.md

 }
 ~~~
 ### @schema decorator

+The schema decorator wraps the form in a HOC with context provider that feeds
+FormCapacitor props to your form component.

+**Required Settings**
+- schema: /path/to/some-json-schema-file.json,
+- $ref: "#/definitions/FormX",

+**Optional Settings**
+- default - The default data to hydrate the form state tree with
+- actions - A function that is passed the mobx state tree and attaches actions to it

+**props:**

+- FormData - a mobx-state-tree full of observable goodness that you can access all of your form state from the structure is based on your json schema.
+Import toJS() from mobx to see a snapshot of your form data tree.
+- FormData.set(path, value) - a method that is used to set data within the tree for the supplied path.
+- ErrorMap - a mobx observable map tree

 A basic form with 2 text inputs and a save button.
 ~~~
 import jsonSchema from "../../schemas/simple-form.json";